difio/common-ruby-difio/README.md

-This is a generic Ruby module used by monupco.com.
+This is a generic Ruby module used by Difio.

-If you want to install into your Ruby application see the monupco-\<cloud_vendor\>-ruby packages for usage.
+If you want to install into your Ruby application see the difio-\<vendor\>-ruby packages for usage.